sathomas/jsDataV.is/src/text/ch3/02-small-multiples.md

 ### Step 5: Modify the Default Style for Special Classes

 With a default style in place, we can turn our attention to the special class of charts for stocks in Barclay's technology list.
 For our example, let's change the color of the chart _without any other changes to our default style._ That final clause is important.
 We could just copy-and-paste the options, but that would be setting ourselves up for problems in the future.
-You can see why in the example code such an approach would produce.
+You can see why in the following example code.

 ``` {.javascript .numberLines}
 $('tr:not(.barclays) .sparkline').sparkline('html',{